 - Technology innovation and feasibility

-- Team composition, commitment, and expertise (including any advisors and/or mentors)
+- Team composition, skills, commitment, and institutional support

 - Positive social and/or environmental impact